opscientia/filecoin-indexer/README.md

 $ filecoin-indexer -config config.json -cmd fetcher -mode worker
 ```

-Although workers can share the same config file, each worker process has to have a unique listen port and metrics port.
+Although workers can share the same config file, each worker process requires a unique listen port and metrics port.
 The worker-specific configuration options can be passed as environment variables.
 For instance: